kumarryogeshh/react-boilerplate/README.md

 ```

 ## Contributing
 Feel free to submit a pull requests!
-For specifics on how to contribute to this project.
+For specifics on how to contribute to this project, check out [notes on contributing](CONTRIBUTING.md).

 ## License
 This code is released under the [MIT License](LICENSE).